pjaskulski/gpt_historical_text/README_en.md

 - _"Training language models to follow instructions with human feedback"_ (Long Ouyang et al., OpenAI) [link](https://arxiv.org/pdf/2203.02155.pdf)

-### Porównanie dostępnych modeli GPT
+### Comparison of available GPT models

-Najlepszy model `text-davinci-003` (to jednocześnie najdroższy model językowy w OpenAI) ma ograniczenie do 4000 tokenów, przy czym dotyczy to wejścia i wyjścia razem.

-Modele słabsze np. `text-curie-001` czy `text-babbage-001` dają w przypadku wyciągania danych z przekazanego tekstu wyraźnie gorsze wyniki np.:

-Funkcje/urzędy z biografii Edwarda Sedlaczka wg. `text-davinci-003` (przy standardowych ustawieniach parametrów, np. `temperature` = 0.5):
+The best model `text-davinci-003` (which is also the most expensive language model in OpenAI) has a limitation of 4,000 tokens, which applies to both input and output combined.

+Weaker models, such as `text-curie-001` or `text-babbage-001`, provide noticeably worse results when extracting data from the provided text, for example:

+Roles/positions from Edward Sedlaczek's biography according to `text-davinci-003` (with standard parameter settings, e.g., `temperature` = 0.5):

+(biographies are processed in Polish, all model results will also be presented in Polish)

 1. Kierownik literacki dwutygodnika lwowskiego „Przyjaciel Domowy” (1 VI 1882)
 2. Kancelista w konsulacie austriackim w Warszawie (1886)